dequelabs/axe-core-nuget/packages/commons/README.md

 ## License

-This package, including its embedded copy of [axe-core][axe-core], is distributed under the terms of the [Mozilla Public License, version 2.0](../../LICENSE-Deque.AxeCore.Commons.txt).
+This package, including its embedded copy of [axe-core](https://github.com/dequelabs/axe-core), is distributed under the terms of the [Mozilla Public License, version 2.0](../../LICENSE-Deque.AxeCore.Commons.txt).

 ## Acknowledgements